-4. Selection of Thesis/Project/Poster Advisor
+4. Selection of Thesis/Project/Poster

-Your initial advisor
+The initial advisor

 Initiation and successful completion of independent research or creative activity requires early and continued advice and oversight by a faculty advisor on behalf of the academic unit.
 Students are assigned advisors at the beginning of their master's program.
 These are assigned based on the research statements of a student's application packet and the availability of advisors that are closely aligned with the student goals.
-Students must meet with their advisor before enrolling in their initial classes.
 Students should take the initiative to meet with their advisor at least once a year to go over their academic progress.
 Guidelines for the roles and responsibilities of the student and their advisor are detailed in the Graduate School Publication: MSU Guidelines for Graduate Student Mentoring and Advising.
-The advisor is committed to: